ONCObind™ Procedure Hemoperfusion Filter

 ONCObind Procedure for Circulating Tumor Cell Removal

-- FDA has approved Investigational Device Exemption (IDE) for clinical study in patients suffering from pancreatic cancer
+The FDA has granted Investigational Device Exemption (IDE) for the ONCObind Procedure, allowing study in patients suffering from metastatic pancreatic ductal adenocarcinoma (PDAC).

 Press Releases